 Ramon Ray is the editor and founder of Smart Hustle Magazine and a personal branding expert.
 Small business owners looking to build their brands, leverage social media and grow their companies should follow him on Twitter and LinkedIn.

 It's no secret that Tony Robbins is one of the top entrepreneurs to follow on social media.
-The best-selling author and life and business strategist has nearly 3 million followers on Twitter, 2 million on LinkedIn and more than 900,000 on Instagram.
-His Facebook page boasts more than 2.7 million likes.
+The best-selling author and life and business strategist has over 3 million followers on Twitter and LinkedIn and more than 2 million on Instagram.
+His Facebook page boasts more than 3.3 million likes.

 Robbins' social media pages include motivational quotes and tips to help people succeed in business and life.
 Recently, he said, "Not everyone is born a leader, but anyone can become one."

-Stewart shares links to articles about women entrepreneurs that inform and inspire.
+Stewart shares articles about women entrepreneurs that inform and inspire.
 She also posts motivational quotes, such as, "If life is what we make it, why not make it amazing!"

 Gary Vaynerchuk is the CEO of VaynerMedia and host of two YouTube shows.
 He also has massive followings on Twitter, Facebook, Instagram and Snapchat.